linode/terraform-linode-k8s/README.md

 applications outside of Kubernetes is using a NodePort service.

 Let's deploy the [podinfo](https://github.com/stefanprodan/k8s-podinfo) app in the default namespace.
-Podinfo has a multi-arch Docker image and it will work on arm, arm64 or amd64.

 Create the podinfo nodeport service:

 ```bash
 $ kubectl --kubeconfig ./$(terraform output kubectl_config) \
   apply -f https://raw.githubusercontent.com/stefanprodan/k8s-podinfo/7a8506e60fca086572f16de57f87bf5430e2df48/deploy/podinfo-svc-nodeport.yaml

 service "podinfo-nodeport" created
 ```